bokeh/bokeh/sphinx/source/docs/dev_guide.rst

 which use user-friendly defaults (user-friendly ``!=`` developer-friendly).

 You can also link to static files that are available from Bokeh's `CDN <http://cdn.pydata.org>` by setting ``resources="cdn"``.
-This requires an internet connection to make it work.
+This requires an internet connection to make it work, but is very useful for sharing plots.
+Note that if you are using a development version of Bokeh, then linked resources are from latest published version prior to current ``HEAD``.
+This may introduce incompatibilities between Bokeh and BokehJS.

 Low-level Object Interface
 --------------------------